uber-archive/makisu/README.md

 * Requires no elevated privileges, making the build process portable.
 * Is Docker compatible.
 Our dockerfile parser is opinionated in some scenarios, more details can be found [here](lib/parser/dockerfile/README.md).

+Makisu has been in use at Uber for about a year, building over 1.5 thousand images every day, ranging 4 different languages.

 ## Makisu anywhere

 The following snippet can be placed inside your `~/.bashrc` or `~/.zshrc`: